 c) We ensure any data collected is relevant and not excessive

 Suffolk Sinfonia will not collect or store more data than the minimum information required for its intended purpose.
-E.g. we need to collect telephone numbers from members in order to be able to contact them about group administration, but data on their marital status or sexuality will not be collected, since it is unnecessary and excessive for the purposes of group administration.
+E.g. we need to collect email addresses from members and contributors in order to be able to contact them about their music groups and concerts.

 d) We ensure data is accurate and up-to-date

-Suffolk Sinfonia will ask members, volunteers and staff to check and update their data on an annual basis.
-Any individual will be able to update their data at any point by contacting the Data Protection Officer.
+Suffolk Music will ask members and contributors to check and update their data on an annual basis.
+Any individual will be able to update their data at any point by contacting Suffolk Music.

 e) We ensure data is not kept longer than necessary

-[Group name’s] will keep records for no longer than is necessary in order to meet the intended use for which it was gathered (unless there is a legal requirement to keep records).
-The storage and intended use of data will be reviewed in line with Suffolk sinfonia's data retention policy.
-When the intended use is no longer applicable (e.g. contact details for a member who has left the group), the data will be deleted within a reasonable period.
+Suffolk Music will keep records for no longer than is necessary in order to meet the intended use for which it was gathered (unless there is a legal requirement to keep records).
+The storage and intended use of data will be reviewed in line with Suffolk Music's data retention policy.
+When the intended use is no longer applicable, the data will be deleted within a reasonable period.

 f) We keep personal data secure